 Medicare?
 Medicaid?
 What’s the difference?

 Medicare is a federally run health insurance program that provides medical care to people over 65 who have paid into Medicare, usually through their employer, at some point in their lives.
-People can also qualify if they have certain long-term disabilities.
-Medicare covers 80% of covered services; individuals pay the remaining 20% plus any deductibles that may apply.

 Medicaid is a state run health insurance program that is based on financial need and is provided to individuals and families of low income.
 Medicaid programs have different requirements and benefits from state to state.

-Will Medicaid pay for QuickChange Wraps?
+Will Medicare or Medicaid pay for QuickChange Wraps?

 Private insurance plans typically do not cover incontinence supplies.
 As we are also akin to catheters, not just briefs, UI Medical is currently working to seek coverage with insurance plans and will continue to update this page as new developments occur.
 Currently, Aetna & Farallon Insurance companies cover the QuickChange wrap.

 To get covered, please have your doctor complete the following form(s).

 A “Prior Authorization Form/Letter of Medical Necessity” is required by most insurance providers and can be approved by any doctor or provider that is aware of your medical condition.
 Please bring this form to your doctor.